common-voice/our-voices-model-competition/submit/Open_Category/vosk-br/README.md

 ### Train dataset

 The training set consists of the filtered `train.tsv` dataset, with 7 speakers adding up to 2h07 of audio data.
 The gender distribution is very skewed as it consists of male speakers exclusively (the gender of 2 of the 7 speakers was unspecified but after listening to the audio recordings it was guessed that they were male).
-This corpus is made of 2636 sentences with a vocabulary size of 2517 unique words.
+**This corpus is made of 2636 sentences with a vocabulary size of 2517 unique words**.

 ### Test dataset